-- Feb 9, 2021: The Federal Housing Finance Agency has extended its moratorium on single-family foreclosures through at least March 31, 2021, for homeowners in Fannie and Freddie-backed single-family mortgages.
+- The Federal Housing Finance Agency has extended its moratorium on single-family mortgage foreclosures through July 31, 2021, for homeowners with Fannie and Freddie-backed single-family mortgages.

-- The FHA has extended its foreclosure and eviction moratorium through at least June 30, 2021, for homeowners with FHA-insured single family mortgages covered under the CARES Act.
+- The FHA has extended its foreclosure and eviction moratorium through July 31, 2021, for homeowners with FHA-insured single-family mortgages, except for vacant or abandoned properties.

-- The VA has extended its moratorium on evictions and foreclosures for VA loans through June 30, 2021.
+- The VA has extended its moratorium on evictions and foreclosures for homeowners with VA loans through July 31, 2021.

-- Forbearance rights: Borrowers with certain types of federally-backed or federally-funded mortgages on their single-family homes are eligible to request a forbearance from payments for up to 180 days (6 months), with an option to extend for another 180 days.
+Under the CARES Act, borrowers with certain types of federally-backed or federally-funded mortgages on their single-family homes are eligible to request a forbearance from payments.
 No late fees, interest, or penalties accrue during the forbearance period beyond the amounts scheduled or calculated as if the borrower made all contractual payments on time and in full under the terms of the mortgage contract.
 Here’s more information about the protections.
 The CARES Act did not include a date on when these protections expire so individual federal agencies have issued ongoing guidance and extensions of their forbearance policies.

 - Here’s a site with links to the different federal loan programs and their forbearance policies and how to find out if your loan is covered by one of these programs.

 - Additional protections: In June 2021, the CFPB finalized a new rule that establishes several safeguards for homeowners before their loan servicer can start the foreclosure process.
 The rule goes into effect on August 31, 2021.
 The CFPD has also created a streamlined loan modification process for homeowners who are delinquent on their mortgages.